 Solo Runner Volunteer Requirement

 Each local runner is asked to furnish one volunteer for the race to fill a minimum 4-hour shift.
+Please help us out with volunteers.
+Volunteers are critical in keeping this race successful and continuing to make this race as awesome as it can be for all the runners.
+If you know more than one person that would like to volunteer please let me know.
 We will waive this requirement if you are coming from out of town, because we want you to sign up anyway!

 Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

-Packet pickup will be at The Pulse Running and Fitness Shop on Wednesday March 21 from 11-6.
-After that all packets can be picked up at Eagle Island Park under the shelter starting at 2pm on Thursday March 22.
+Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday March 19 & 20 from 11-6pm.
+After that all packets can be picked up at Eagle Island Park under the shelter starting at 5pm Thursday March 21st .and 1 hour prior to each race start.

 Crews, Aid, Facilities